Communication as Voting: Introduction

+These applications share several features.
+First, communication usually involves a large population of senders, such as citizens, shareholders in a public company, or survey respondents.
+Second, the message space is coarse: senders decide whether to join the petition, vote for the proposal, or report a survey score from a finite set.
+Third, what matters for the receiver is not any individual message but the aggregate outcome: the total number of signatures, the vote tally, or the average survey score.
+These features also appear in formal elections, where a prespecified rule maps the vote tally to a policy choice.
+However, in the applications above, which \citet{ekmekci2024information} refer to as \textit{informal elections}, the receiver is not constrained by any prespecified rule.
+Instead, after observing the aggregate outcome, she updates her belief and freely chooses an optimal policy.

+We study the efficiency of information transmission in these informal-election applications.
+Specifically, we examine the extent to which these settings can aggregate information and improve policymaking, and ask whether the receiver can fully learn the unknown state as the number of senders grows large.
+Can information aggregation and complete learning arise from the ``power of numbers''?
+That is, can they arise merely because there are many senders and signals?
+This question parallels the one studied in the voting literature on the modern Condorcet jury theorem \citep[e.g.,][]{feddersen1997voting,feddersen1998convicting}.
+This literature shows that formal elections are remarkably efficient: under any qualified-majority rule, as the number of voters grows large, the electoral outcome converges in probability to the complete-information outcome.
+Does this result extend to informal elections?

-To analyze information transmission in those applications, \citet{levit2011nonbinding} and \citet{battaglini2017public} (hereafter LMB) develop a novel framework.
-There are multiple senders interacting with a single receiver who decides whether to implement a new proposal or maintain the status quo.
-The payoffs for all players from the proposal depend on an unknown state.
-Each sender privately observes a noisy signal correlated with the state.
-The senders then simultaneously decide whether to approve or reject the proposal.
-The receiver observes the approval tally,\footnote{In the applications, information is typically transmitted through aggregate outcomes: the shareholders' vote tally, the number of citizens signing a petition, or the average score from a survey.} and makes the final decision.
+Our analysis builds on the seminal framework of \citet{levit2011nonbinding} and \citet{battaglini2017public} (hereafter, LMB).
+In this framework, $N$ senders interact with a single receiver, who decides whether to implement a proposal or maintain the status quo.
+All players' payoffs from the proposal depend on an unknown state, which can be either high or low.
+The senders share common interests.
+Each sender privately observes a noisy signal, and the senders then simultaneously decide whether to approve or reject the proposal.
+The receiver observes the approval tally and makes the final decision.